kyscg/Paper2Pulp/notes/Justice with Micheal Sandel.md

 * Poor need money more.
 * Taxation by consent of the governed is not exactly coercion.
 This objection means to say by agreeing to be a part of society and electing someone who'll govern them, the rich have already agreed to be taxed.
 * The successful owe a debt to society. _I personally think this makes sense but this responsibility should be felt by the rich and successful, we shouldn't expect everyone to feel this way.
-There are loads of people who have battled extremely constricting societal trappings to get to where they are and we cannot blame them for feeling they don't owe anything to anyone_
+There are loads of people who have battled extremely constricting societal trappings to get to where they are and we cannot blame them for feeling they don't owe anything to anyone_.

-* Luck is involved in making money. _To make things clear, this objects to the labour argument against taxation_
+* Luck is involved in making money. _To make things clear, this objects to the labour argument against taxation_.

 #### Underlying premise: Do we really **own** ourselves in a society?